 Choosing your hosting company

 Choosing a good hosting company is important for 3 main reasons; speed, support and security.
+Finding the right hosting will help you get your business online.

 People are impatient.
 Statistics show that on average, if your content doesn’t load within 3 second of someone landing on your site, they will navigate away from your page without even seeing your content.
 Your provider needs to be able to deliver your content quickly so you don’t lose your audience before you’ve even started.